-As summer vacation quickly approaches, many parents are beginning to make plans for safe trips with their children.
+As summer vacation quickly approaches, many parents are beginning to plan safe trips with their children.
 However, divorced parents must consider their custody agreement when finalizing their destinations and travel methods.
-If you are a co-parent and are considering a vacation with your child, here are some key things you need to remember.
+If you are a co-parent considering a vacation with your child, here are some key things you must remember.

 For assistance with your child custody agreement, contact our legal professionals today.